 Sylvia Browne's Psychic Predictions for Coronavirus

-In March 2020, the Internet blew up with a post about Sylvia Browne's psychic predictions for the coronavirus, COVID-19.
-Browne's predictions about a pneumonia-like pandemic was posted by reality show celebrity, Kim Kardashian (West).
+Sylvia Browne's psychic prediction for coronavirus was touted as one of her more famous predictions that came true, along with her foreboding warning the virus would return.
+In March 2020, the internet blew up with a post about Sylvia Browne's 2008 psychic prediction for the coronavirus, COVID-19.
+Browne's prediction about a pneumonia-like pandemic was posted by reality show celebrity, Kim Kardashian.

 In her book End of Days, Sylvia Browne writes, "In around 2020 a severe pneumonia-like illness will spread throughout the globe, attacking the lungs and the bronchial tubes and resisting all known treatments.
 Almost more baffling than the illness itself will be the fact that it will suddenly vanish as quickly as it arrived, attack again ten years later, and then disappear completely."